Destinations Greece Athens

 Must orderpour-over of the day

-Greece's most decorated specialty coffee roaster — opened 2009 by Yiannis Taloumis, with head barista Stefanos Domatiotis taking the 2014 World Brewers Cup.
+One of Greece's most decorated specialty roasters — the Taloumis family business, which opened Athens's first specialty coffee shop in 2009, with head barista Stefanos Domatiotis taking the 2014 World Brewers Cup.
 Single-origin pour-overs, espresso pulled correctly, weekly rotating menu.
 The Athens specialty-coffee benchmark; multiple locations, the original is in the centre near Omonia.

 Specialty coffee benchmarkMultiple locationsBeans to take home